-Our 2017/18 performance of 1.7% meets our internal-set target of ≤2.0%.
-At the community-level, the aggregate facility performance of five Fraser Health communities (Abbotsford, Chilliwack, Hope, Langley, and Maple Ridge) have incidence rates higher than 2%.
+Our 2018/19 YTD performance of 1.5% meets our internal-set target of ≤2.0%.
+At the community-level, the aggregate facility performance of one Fraser Health community (Chilliwack) has an incidence rate higher than 2%.
 It is important to note that residents are moving in to residential complex care home later in their journey of life at higher levels of frailty than before.
 It has been regularly discussed in the literature that age is an important factor associated with a higher risk for developing Pressure Ulcer and therefore they are at higher risk of having or developing pressure ulcers in care.
 We are taking the steps below to reduce these risks for our residents.

 All residential complex care providers are familiar with the care required by this frail population and responsible to ensure that high quality care occurs.
-Beginning in 2016/17, each residential care home is receiving on a quarterly basis a quality indicators report that includes % of residents who had stage 2-4 pressure ulcers.
-Quarterly quality indicators report support monitoring the prevalence of pressure ulcer and associated quality improvement activities.
-In addition, the Residential Care Clinical Practice Support Team initiated in January 2017 a year long wound care collaborative whereby almost 20 facilities joined together to learn how to better prevent, monitor, and treat pressure ulcers; and to enhance resident's quality of life.
-This collaborative will be expanded to additional facilities in the coming months
+Beginning in 2016/17, each residential care home now receives on a quarterly basis a quality indicators report that includes percent of residents who had stage 2-4 pressure ulcers.
+These Quarterly quality indicators report support care homes' monitoring the prevalence of pressure ulcer and associated quality improvement activities.
+In addition, the Residential Care Clinical Practice Support Team has hosted two year long wound care collaboratives (in 17/18 and 18/19) whereby almost 40 care homes joined together to learn how to better prevent, monitor, and treat pressure ulcers; and to enhance resident's quality of life.